-MSHN employs a Veteran Navigator whose role is to facilitate access to services for incoming consumers who currently or in the past served in one of the branches of the U.S. Military and their families.
-Upon identification of a consumer who is serving or has served in the U.S. Armed Forces, the consumer should be given contact information of how to reach the Veteran Navigator:
+MSHN also employs a Veteran Navigator whose role is to facilitate access to services for incoming consumers who currently or in the past served in one of the branches of the U.S. Military and their families.
+Upon identification of a person who is serving or has served in the U.S. Armed Forces, the person should be given contact information of how to reach the Veteran Navigator:

+Tammy Foster, Veterans Navigator tammy.foster@midstatehealthnetwork.org 517.483.2742

-Michael Scott, Veterans Navigator Michael.Scott@midstatehealthnetwork.org 517.483.2742 present Military Cultural Competency trainings to network providers to help improve access for this population.
+The Veteran Navigator is also available to present Military Cultural Competency trainings to network providers to help improve access for this population.
 This training will help providers to better understand the unique barriers that veterans and military personnel face when accessing services.
 Call or email our Veteran Navigator if you would like to schedule a training for your organization.